nredell/forecastML/README.md

 The purpose of `forecastML` is to provide a series of functions and visualizations that simplify the process of **multi-step-ahead direct forecasting with standard machine learning algorithms**.
-It's a wrapper package aimed at providing maximum flexibility in model-building--**choose any machine learning algorithm from any `R` package**--while helping the user quickly assess the (a) accuracy, (b) stability, and (c) generalizability of grouped (i.e., multiple related time-series) and ungrouped single-outcome forecasts produced from potentially high-dimensional modeling datasets.
+It's a wrapper package aimed at providing maximum flexibility in model-building--**choose any machine learning algorithm from any `R` package**--while helping the user quickly assess the (a) accuracy, (b) stability, and (c) generalizability of grouped (i.e., multiple related time series) and ungrouped single-outcome forecasts produced from potentially high-dimensional modeling datasets.

 This package is inspired by Bergmeir, Hyndman, and Koo's 2018 paper [A note on the validity of cross-validation for evaluating autoregressive time series prediction](https://doi.org/10.1016/j.csda.2017.11.003).
 In particular, `forecastML` makes use of

-* **lagged features**,
+* **lagged, grouped, dynamic, and static features**,
 * **simple wrapper functions that support models from any `R` package**,
 * **nested cross-validation** with (a) user-specified standard cross-validation in the inner loop and (b) block-contiguous validation datasets in the outer loop, and
 * **parallel processing** with the `future` package

-to build and evaluate high-dimensional forecast models **without having to use methods that are time-series specific**.
+to build and evaluate high-dimensional forecast models **without having to use methods that are time series specific**.

 The following quote from Bergmeir et al.'s article nicely sums up the aim of this package: